Anne Meara: Television, stage, film, and video

 Starting in October 2010, Meara and Jerry Stiller began starring in a Yahoo! web series called Stiller & Meara produced by Red Hour Digital, a production company owned by their son Ben Stiller.

-She accepted a role in the off-Broadway play Love, Loss, and What I Wore with Conchata Ferrell, AnnaLynne McCord, Minka Kelly, and B. Smith.
-She taught a technique and scene study class at HB Studio until her death.
+In 2011, she accepted a role in the off-Broadway play Love, Loss, and What I Wore with Conchata Ferrell, AnnaLynne McCord, Minka Kelly, and B. Smith.

 Writing and consulting

 In 1995, Meara wrote the comedy After-Play, which became an off-Broadway production.
 In her later years, she portrayed recurring roles on the television shows Sex and the City (as Mary Brady) and The King of Queens (as Veronica Olchin).
 During the 2004–05 season, she appeared in an episode of Law & Order: Special Victims Unit.

-She was the consulting director of J.A.P. – The Jewish American Princesses of Comedy, a 2007 off-Broadway production that featured live stand-up routines by four female Jewish comics juxtaposed with the stories of legendary performers from the 1950s and 1960s: Totie Fields, Jean Carroll, Pearl Williams, Betty Walker, and Belle Barth.

 In 2009, Meara wrote her personal life reflections in a New York-focused online blog titled Mr. Beller's Neighborhood -- New York City Stories.
 In it, Meara recalled her mother's death and her childhood experiences at Catholic boarding school.

 Personal life

 Religion

 Meara was born, baptized, and raised a Roman Catholic.
 She converted to Judaism six years after marrying Stiller.
-She insisted that she did not convert at Stiller's request, explaining, "Catholicism was dead to me".
-She took her conversion seriously and studied the Jewish faith in such depth that her Jewish-born husband quipped, "Being married to Anne has made me more Jewish".
+She insisted that she did not convert at Stiller's request, explaining, "Catholicism was dead to me."
+She took her conversion seriously and studied the Jewish faith in such depth that her Jewish-born husband quipped, "Being married to Anne has made me more Jewish."
 They discussed how they met and their early career during a guest appearance on the TV game show What's My Line? in 1968.